Tap Repair & Installation Southwark — Verified Tap Plumbers

 For private tenants, Thames Water confirms that your landlord is typically responsible for fixing leaks within a rented property — including dripping taps.²

-Report the fault to your landlord.
-If they do not respond, contact Southwark Council’s private tenant housing team.
-The council aims responds the next working day to urgent problems.⁵
+Report the fault to your landlord or agent first.
+If they do not respond or take steps to arrange a repair, contact Southwark Council’s private sector housing enforcement team.
+The council aims to respond within 2 working days, or the next working day for urgent problems.⁵

 What tap repair and installation costs in Southwark — 2026